 Interestingly, what many motorists fail to comprehend is that fender-benders involving large trucks -- such as an 18-wheeler, fully-loaded tank truck or palletized flatbed delivery vehicle -- can result in serious personal injury, even at relatively low speeds.
 It is a sad fact that a percentage of severe or even life-threatening injuries can occur in what may appear to be a seemingly inconsequential collision.
 The bottom line is that victims of low-speed commercial trucking crashes can suffer fairly serious injury and sometimes long-term medical complications.

 Individual drivers are not the only ones who may find it hard to believe that a low-speed accident could result in significant bodily injury.
-In fact, the legal experts at Lebowitz & Mzhen, LLC, know that many times an insurance company will choose to deny a motorist’s injury claims simply based on the visible damage to the claimant’s vehicle.
+In fact, the legal experts at Lebowitz & Mzhen Personal Injury Lawyers, know that many times an insurance company will choose to deny a motorist’s injury claims simply based on the visible damage to the claimant’s vehicle.
 Even in cases of negligent driving on the part of a commercial truck operator, the victim may find himself on the hook for his medical expenses.
 But there may be recourse.

 As professional litigators fighting for the rights of motorists injured by the careless or negligent actions of another driver, we feel there is little reason, if any, why someone who has suffered injury at the hands of a commercial trucker should suffer financially as well.
 As motorists ourselves, we understand how even a pleasant drive with the family can end with a trip to the local emergency room.
 Especially in cases of roadway collisions involving large commercial trucks, the chances for serious complications could be much higher than in a slow-speed car-to-car collision.